susanwinters214/webdev/README.md

 * Create a full screen landing page with background image - [Example](http://susanwinters.info/project_fullscreen-landing-page/index.html)
 * Create a basic form - just the elements not the processing of the form - [Example](http://codepen.io/susanwinters/full/yeVGNo/)
 * Learn how to use the Pinterest Widgets [Quick Start Guide](http://codepen.io/susanwinters/full/vKOPpL/)
-* Create a web page and embed a YouTube video [Code Example](http://susanwinters.info/project_HourOfCode/index.html)
+* Create a web page and embed a YouTube video [Example](http://susanwinters.info/project_HourOfCode/index.html)
 * Create a web page and embed a video from another website - [Code Example](http://susanwinters.info/project_MVAvideos/index.html)
 * Create a web page that embeds a presentation from [Slideshare](http://www.slideshare.net/)
 * Create a web page that lets people leave you a voicemail [SpeakPipe](https://www.speakpipe.com/)
+* Create a web page with a timeline that tells a story using Bootstrap pagination component - [Read](http://getbootstrap.com/components/#pagination) - [Example](http://susanwinters.info/project_BoostrapPaginationStory/index.html)
 * Create a restaurant website displaying menu items and images using Bootstrap  - [Read](http://getbootstrap.com/css/#images)
-* Create a web page with a timeline that tells a story using Bootstrap pagination component - [Read](http://getbootstrap.com/components/#pagination) - [Example](http://susanwinters.info/project_BoostrapPaginationStory/index.html)

 ### Optional Learning - IF you want to specialize in Front End Design instead of Backend check these out.
 Otherwise skip it.